rahmiabi/knights-of-flavor-country/story-plan.md

 ## Friendly Chars
 + MC
-  + Part of the Edge Operatives or Task Force Redmond
+  + An Edge operator in Task Force Redmond
+    + Edge operators use experimental equipment
+    + Task Force Redmond is Azurion's special ops
   + Uses The Halo to fight Malustan bots
 + General Mackerelli
   + Generic General and reacts to gameplay
++ Task Force Redmond
+  + Friendly NPCs TBD
 + Businessman Kernie
   + Where you get new guns and gear from
   + From Kernelia